Chapel of the Lake is a non-denominational church unified around the belief that the Word of God should shape and guide every facet of our lives.

 What do you do for kids?

-We encourage families to stay together for the first portion of our worship service, but all children 5th grade and younger are dismissed to children's church before the sermon starts.
+We encourage families to stay together for the first portion of our worship service, but there is also a children's church available for all children 5th grade which is dismissed before the sermon starts.
 Children's nurseries from birth-3yrs are available throughout the entire second service.
 Check out our Children's Ministry page here.

 What should I wear?

 Don't feel like you have to dress up.
 You'll find a wide range of dress (from jeans & t-shirts to a few coats & ties), so you are welcome to wear whatever makes you comfortable.

 We would love to get to know you better, and have a digital connect card that will help us answer any questions you might have.

 Pastor Keith has a Bachelors of Music Degree from John Brown University, and a Master of Arts in Biblical Studies from Dallas Theological Seminary.
 Pastor Keith and his wife Janet grew up in Texas and came to the Chapel in 1982 to serve as Associate Pastor.
 His various roles through the years have included Youth Pastor (22 years) and Music/Worship leader (25 years).
 Pastor Keith became Senior Pastor in 2008.

 Keith and Janet live in Lake St Louis, and have two children and 6 grandchildren.
 When he’s not busy with church or playing with grandkids, Keith enjoys water sports (boating, wake boarding, jet skis, etc.), music, and building & repairing all sorts of things.

 Pastor Aaron completed his undergraduate degree at Pensacola Christian College and his Master of Arts in Theology at Grace Theological Seminary in Winona Lake, Indiana.
 He joined the staff at the Chapel in the summer of 2012, and oversees the family and discipleship ministries of the church, including the youth ministry, adult Sunday school, home groups, and bible studies.